 The NAC and PCC recommended these changes in the minimum size requirements based on a continuing review of the sizing and maturity relationships for these nectarine and peach varieties, and the consumer acceptance levels for various fruit sizes.
-This rule is designed to establish minimum size requirements for fresh nectarines and peaches consistent with expected crop and market conditions.
+This rule continues in effect the establishment of minimum size requirements for fresh nectarines and peaches consistent with expected crop and market conditions.